ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 X about your kind and other kinds
 X how to protect your humans
 Human vs person
+Need a "cue" for meditation

-# Introduction
+# Introduction - To humans and otherwise
 # The Dark Cloud - everything I touch gets destroyed
 # Ghost Gangs
-# Short List / Cliffnotes
+# Cliffnotes
-# To humans and otherwise
 # Round 1: The Drave & the Dark Cloud
 # Shock / Whiplash
 # Now What?
 Meditation